The following functions are provided to transform trajectories:

 Details

-Details of calculations are given in De Cáceres et al (2019).
+Details of calculations for trajectory centering are given in De Cáceres et al (2019).

 References